Kamen Rider × Kamen Rider W & Decade: Movie War 2010: W: Begins Night

-In flashbacks, Detective Sokichi Narumi and his protégé Shotaro Hidari infiltrate a secret installation in search of the "chosen child", whose powers are being used for evil.
+In flashbacks, Detective Sokichi Narumi and his protégé Shotaro Hidari infiltrate a secret installation in search of the "Child of Fate", whose powers are being used for evil.
 As the alarm sounds, Sokichi fights the guards while Hidari follows a mysterious young man, who reveals he can create Gaia Memories.
 However, Hidari inadvertently gets the young man captured.
 Sokichi rejoins Hidari and berates him before they locate the young man again.
 Sokichi offers him freedom and names him Philip after his favorite fictional character, Philip Marlowe.
 Sokichi rescues Philip, but is killed by the guards.
 With his last breath, he asks Hidari to finish the case and take care of Philip before the pair transform into Kamen Rider W to defeat the guards and escape the collapsing building.

 In the present, Hidari recalls his first Christmas with Sokichi until the latter's daughter, Akiko Narumi, interrupts him to help her and the Fuuto Irregulars decorate their office.
 Pop star Asami Mutsuki arrives to seek their help after being apparently haunted by her sister and former partner's ghost, Erika.
 Hidari and Philip take the case, much to the Irregulars' dismay.
 While investigating, Hidari and Akiko visit Erika's grave and speak with the cemetery's caretaker, Father Roberto Shijima, who Hidari finds suspicious because of Shijima's views on resurrection.

 Hidari and Akiko learn Asami canceled the case.
 The pair chase her but are attacked by the Death Dopant.
 Hidari joins Philip to transform and fight the Dopant, but they are confronted by Sokichi.
 Caught off-guard, Hidari struggles to fight back while Philip tries to remind him that Sokichi is dead within earshot of Akiko despite Hidari's protests before Sokichi defeats them and warns them not to interfere.
 While recovering, a shaken Hidari attempts to quit, but Akiko persuades him otherwise.
 The next day, Hidari and Philip return to the installation to recall the night their journey together began.
 The pair resume their investigation and conclude Shijima is the culprit.

 Akiko follows Asami and learns the latter canceled the case in exchange for Shijima reuniting her with Erika.
 Realizing they know his true identity, he attempts to trap the women only for Hidari and Philip to save them.
 Shijima transforms into the Death Dopant before disappearing to seemingly summon Sokichi.
 Realizing his mentor was not a heartless man, a resolute Hidari and Philip defeat Sokichi, who reverts to Shijima's true Dopant form, the shapeshifting Dummy Dopant.
 Before Hidari and Philip can destroy his Gaia Memory, the Sonozaki family distract them while Shijima escapes, though Hidari and Philip pursue him.